 183 Regent St, Redfern, 2016

 Before you even walk inside The Bearded Tit, it’s easy to see that you’re about to enter one of Sydney’s more unique pubs.
-The Bearded Tit is a pub that champions creativity and expressing oneself, and welcomes anyone and everyone inside.
-They now offer a small food menu to accompany their ever-changing roster of beers, meaning there’s always a reason to back.
-Go in with an open mind, and you won’t be disappointed.
+The Bearded Tit is one of the best LGBTQIA+ pubs in Sydney, being one that champions creativity and expressing oneself, and welcomes anyone and everyone inside.
+This Redfern institution now offers a small food menu to accompany their ever-changing roster of beers, meaning there’s always a reason to back.
+Head in with an open mind, and you won’t be disappointed.

 Dove & Olive